sestaton/Pairfq/README.md

     ERROR: Command line not parsed correctly.
 Check input.

-    USAGE: pairfq [-t] [-h] [-m]
+    USAGE: pairfq [-h] [-m]

     Required:
-        -t|task           :       The task to perform.
-May be one of: 'addinfo', 'makepairs', 'joinpairs', or 'splitpairs'.
-                                  Type the name of the task with no arguments to see the specific usage of that command.
+        addinfo           :      Add the pair info back to the FastA/Q header. makepairs         :      Pair the forward and reverse reads and write singletons for both forward and reverse reads to separate files. joinpairs         :      Interleave the paired forward and reverse files. splitpairs        :      Split the interleaved file into separate files for the forward and reverse reads.

     Options:
         -h|help           :       Print a usage statement.
         -m|man            :       Print the full documentation.

 Specifying the task with no arguments will print the usage for that task.
 For example,

-    $ pairfq -t makepairs                                                                                                          **12:08:33**
+    $ pairfq makepairs                                                                                                          **12:08:33**

     ERROR: Command line not parsed correctly.
 Check input.